BRITTANY PUPPIES | HUNTER'S HEART

 Most of our breeding dogs work as professional bed bug detection dogs.
 In addition to scent detection, hunting, and field titles, our Brittanys have won multi Elite High in Trials (UKC Nosework), gold at AAC Regional Agility Championships, Best of Breed at the National Brittany Specialty, and achieved numerous top 5 national rankings in agility, conformation and obedience.

-From bed bugs to birds, from narcotics to nosework, Dr. Carla Simon MD BSc MBA has trained hundreds of scent detection teams around the world.
+From bed bugs to birds, from narcotics to nosework, Dr. Carla Simon, MD, BSc, MBA has trained thousands of students around the world.
 She's been breeding Brittanys for Hunter's Heart since 1999.
 Carla is a Contributing Editor for the American Brittany Magazine, and a sought-after speaker who drew a sold-out crowd of more than 600 at UBC’s Chan Centre for the Performing Arts.
 Hunter's Heart has been featured in the Pointing Dog Journal, the International Association of Animal Behavior Consultants Journal, Dogs in Canada, and Clean Run magazines.

 Training puppies should be fun.
 We provide a solid foundation, including early introduction to obedience, gunfire, retrieving, agility and playing motivational games.